nicblunck/rustcakes.com/content/rustcakes.md

 ---
 ### About me

 Working in kitchens since 2007 means there’s no place I know better.
-I find my baking process to be therapeutic, and I'm grateful my work allows me to be creative.
+To me the process of baking is therapeutic, and I'm grateful my work allows me to be creative.

-My cakes are inspired mostly by nature and contemporary art.
+My cakes are inspired mostly by nature and contemporary culture.
 When it comes to cake design, the stranger and more bizarre the better.
-All I want to do is make cool shit.
+All I want to do is ethical, responsible, and imaginative cake-making and to experiement with its visuality.

 If you love to make cool shit too, I'm always up for a trade; whether it's tattoos, ceramics, or any other skill or service.
 If you're interested, please don't hesitate to contact me.